 One must have dreams… or they will never come true!

-In terms of reporting developments, in September I opened an exhibition in my studio in Lund, Sweden, with the images that sit in the installation, printed on fine art papers.
-Such single editions will accompany the installation in the future and makes sales and income – both for the exhibiting partner and myself – possible.
+Regarding reporting developments, in September, I opened an exhibition in my studio in Lund, Sweden, with the images that sit in the installation, printed on fine art papers.
+Such single editions will accompany the installation in the future and make sales and income – both for the exhibiting partner and myself – possible.

 Here is the SPAR Exhibition Partnership Program.